Skip to content

 To set up an LDAP integration for a self-hosted Active Directory service, follow these steps:

-1. LDAP Port Adjustment: Within the LDAP Settings section of your Steampunk Spotter instance, change the LDAP Port value from the default 389 to 3268.
+1. LDAP port adjustment: Within the LDAP Settings section of your Steampunk Spotter instance, change the LDAP port value from the default 389 to 3268.

-2. Test Connection: After adjusting the port, use the Test connection button to verify connectivity.
+2. Test connection: After adjusting the port, use the Test connection button to verify connectivity.
 This ensures the application can communicate with the Active Directory server through the Global Catalog over the newly specified port.

-3. User and Organization Mapping: Proceed with the configuration of User and Organization Mapping settings as outlined in the documentation.
+3. User and organization mapping: Proceed with the configuration of User and organization mapping settings as outlined in the documentation.
 Utilizing port 3268 should not affect the mapping process.

 See source for additional information.